Barthax/TGDips/README.md

 # TGDips
-Text files and supporting batch files created from analysing MAME INPs at TwinGalaxies.com
+Text files and supporting batch files created from analysing MAME INPs at TwinGalaxies.com.
+To use, copy the batch folder content to some where else on your hard drive and then follow the instructions in the forum discussion available at http://www.twingalaxies.com/showthread.php/139635-Barthax-s-MAME-batch-file - changing the checkconf.bat (not the check.bat).

+Cheers,

+Barthax